 Replacements for lost access devices will be charged at \$25 per device.
-If you have lost your access device please see Ms Samantha Cheevers at Reception.
+If you have lost your access device, please see Reception.

 Safety

 All students are expected to know what to do in the event of a fire or other emergencies in College.
 This information will be made available on arrival and all students must familiarise themselves with the emergency arrangements and evacuation procedures.
 A fire drill is scheduled at regular intervals throughout the year.